 Responsive Search Ads, or RSAs, are a major new form of automation Google Ads rolled out in 2018.
-They’re still in beta and only available in a handful of countries, but you can expect they’ll grow in use and importance in 2019.
+They’re still in beta and only available in a handful of countries.
+However, you can expect they’ll grow in use and importance in 2019.

 RSAs can be likened to messaging optimization technology.
 For each ad you provide, multiple headlines and ad descriptions can be used in combination.
-Google automatically displays and tests different versions of your ad, using up to 15 headlines and four descriptions for each one.
-This allows them to identify what form of content is most closely matched to the search queries your target audience uses.
+Google automatically displays and tests different versions of your ad, using up to 15 headlines and four descriptions for each ad.
+This allows them to identify the content most closely matched to the search queries your target audience uses.

 Smart Campaigns are the new default campaign type when you sign-up for Google Ads.
 They’re designed to help small, location-based businesses optimize their advertising campaigns.